Plan Your Waynesboro Spring Break with the Kids

 The paved, flat South River Greenway Trail is ideal for emerging bikers to hone their pedaling skills.
-At just over a mile long, the scenery varies from natural river to industrial views.
+At two miles long, the scenery varies from natural river to industrial views with plenty of street art and a LOVEworks stop along the way.
 Educational signs along the way provide historical and scientific information as well as places to rest little legs.
 There’s parking at both ends, portable toilets, and a bike repair station.
-For a bigger challenge and more history, families can hike or bike the 4.5-mile out-and-back Claudius Crozet Blue Ridge Tunnel Trail.
-Bring a flashlight because this former railroad tunnel delves underneath Afton Mountain and is nearly a mile long!

 We hope this has given you some ideas for keeping everyone busy and entertained during spring break season.
 It will be here before we know it, so start planning now!